aznd/Discord-Observer-Bot/README.md

 This is a bot that, after a specific amount of days, sends a message, that the user has been on the guild for that specific amount of days.
 This can come in handy, if you have a guest role, and after for example two weeks the user can be promoted to a member.

+## Running the bot

+I recommend using repl.it.
+It's a free way to host your server.
+Using the keep_alive.py file included in this repo, the bot will also stay online, as long as you use something like uptimerobot.com/, to automatically ping the webserver.

 ## config.py - Configuring the bot

+For now, this bot will use the exact role name.
+In the future, you will probably be able to use ID's.
-NOTE: This bot uses ID's, for accurate results.
+~~NOTE: This bot uses ID's, for accurate results.
 If you dont know how to get the ID of a role, watch this youtube video: https://www.youtube.com/watch?v=OS2rp7wHVTI (Not by me.)
-If you still have problems with getting the ID, open an issue.
+If you still have problems with getting the ID, open an issue.~~

 You can change how long a user needs to be on the guild.